Wangwei0223/LSTM-CTC/README.md

 By using the CTC layer, we are able to process label sequence without segregation for each character.

-As for CNN layer, we defined conv layers and max_pool layer also you can apply BatchNormalization(You may get a better result).
+As for CNN layer, we defined conv layers and max_pool layers also you can apply BatchNormalization(You may get a better result).

 You could see the details of CNN in CRNN.CTC.py
 ---------------------------------------------------------------------------